Jesse Orosco: Career

 Orosco's clutch relief pitching in the 1986 postseason was one of the key reasons the Mets won the World Series.
-He was on the mound for the final pitch of the final game of both the NLCS against the Houston Astros, and the World Series against the Boston Red Sox.
-Orosco ended both series by striking out the final batter.
-Orosco also provided one of the most memorable images of that World Series and it would become an iconic image to the Mets and their fans: after striking out Marty Barrett to end the series, he threw his glove way up in the air and immediately dropped to his knees while catcher Gary Carter ran out to the mound to embrace him.
-The photo was taken by Mets photographer George Kalinsky, who was also the photographer at Madison Square Garden.
-For many years, this was the final scene shown during the ending credits of the syndicated Major League Baseball news show This Week in Baseball.
-Having also become the first (and only) relief pitcher to get three wins in one playoff series (which he accomplished in the NLCS against the Astros), Orosco would primarily be remembered for that year.
+He was on the mound for the final pitch of the final game of both the NLCS against the Houston Astros, and the World Series against the Boston Red Sox, striking out the final batter in both series.
+He became the first (and only) relief pitcher to get three wins in one playoff series, which he accomplished in the NLCS against the Astros.

-Coincidentally, Jerry Koosman, whom the Mets had traded to Minnesota in the deal that brought Orosco to New York, was on the mound for the final out of the 1969 World Series—to date, the only other Fall Classic the Mets have won.
-The final batter in that World Series, Davey Johnson, would be Orosco's manager on the 1986 World Series team.

 At his peak, Orosco was virtually unhittable against left-handed batters.
 Rob Neyer later wrote that Orosco stayed in the majors for almost a quarter-century because of "his ability to make lefties look foolish."

-After getting traded away by the Mets in a huge deal involving over seven players, he found a very brief one-year home with the Dodgers (where he won the 1988 World Series), and then signed with Cleveland and stayed there for three years.
+After the 1987 season, the Mets sent Orosco to the Los Angeles Dodgers in a three-team trade in which the Dodgers sent Bob Welch and Matt Young to the Oakland Athletics and Jack Savage to the Mets, the Athletics sent Alfredo Griffin and Jay Howell to the Dodgers, and the Athletics sent Kevin Tapani and Wally Whitehurst to the Mets.
+Orosco was a member of the 1988 World Series champions.
+He then signed with the Cleveland Indians and stayed there for three years.

-His only real recognizable home besides the Mets came in Baltimore when he stayed with the Orioles for the latter half of the 1990s.
+Orosco played for the Orioles for the latter half of the 1990s.
 While his best seasons came in New York, he had an excellent 1997 season, finishing with a 2.32 ERA, his best since the 1980s.
 On June 25, 1999, Orosco set the all-time record for major league relief appearance with 1,051, passing Kent Tekulve.